blazingdrummer/BakedModpack/README.md

 #### Please don't bug other devs with issues or feedback!
 Go to the [Contact Info](https://thunderstore.io/package/blazingdrummer/BakedModpack/#contact-info) section and I'd be happy to help you!
 I'll pass on any information the others will need, so try steer clear of the #tech-support channel of the main modding Discord with Baked-related questions if possible.
 Thanks!

 # Installation
   1. Install a mod manager that can automatically install dependencies (I'd recommend Ebkr's excellent [r2modman](https://thunderstore.io/package/ebkr/r2modman/) manager).

   2. Install the BakedModpack "mod" to automatically install all of the mods and configure them.
     - With r2modman, simply install the program, create a new profile, click the **Online** section, and search for "BakedModpack".
 Then click **Download**.

   3. Read the overview below for a brief rundown on the changes you need to know about before playing the modpack, join the [Discord](https://discord.gg/QRtdUbV) to stay up-to-date with any changes, and check out the [BakedMutators](https://thunderstore.io/package/blazingdrummer/BakedMutators/) addon package for some fun twists on the game.

   4. Click **Play Modded**.

 ## Updating
   1. Create a new profile in r2modman.

   2. Follow Step 2 in **Installation** above.

   (!)
-Before you do this last step, if you would like to transfer your credit count for Starting Items GUI so you aren't starting over, skip to the **Transferring Credits** section below.
+Before you do these last steps, if you would like to transfer your credit count for Starting Items GUI so you aren't starting over, skip to the **Transferring Credits** section below.

   3. Delete your old profile if you'd like.

   4. Check the Changelog section at the bottom of this page for a quick rundown of what's different.

 ### Transferring Credits
   1. Click **Settings** in r2modman.
 Then click **Change Profile**.
 Select your *old* r2modman profile and enter into it.

   2. Click **Settings** again.
 Then click **Browse Data Folder** to open Windows Explorer to the proper location.

   3. Navigate to `mods/profiles/<old profile name>/BepInEx/config/Phedg1 Studios/Starting Items GUI`.

   4. Inside this folder, you will find a folder(s) labeled with your save file ID (e.g. 1ab2345c-678d-90ef-gh12-3i4567j89k01).

   5. Copy this folder to your clipboard.

   6. Restart steps 1-3 using your *new* r2modman profile instead **OR** simply go up 5 directories to get back to `mods/profiles` and then continue into `...profiles/<new profile name>/BepInEx/config/Phedg1 Studios/Starting Items GUI`.

   7. Paste the folder into that folder.
 If you already have an identical folder due to entering the Starting Items menu at least once or starting a run on this profile, then simply delete it, so your old credit count is transferred in.

   8. Return to Step 3 of the **Updating** section.

 # Overview
 If you've never played RoR2 before, or have only played a little, welcome and you're in luck!
 This pack is made with you in mind.
 I'd maybe recommend playing at least a couple of runs of vanilla before diving into the pack just to get into the swing of things, but honestly you should be just fine jumping right in.